Metaverse euphoria drives the purchase of virtual real estate

 The idea of spending millions on internet-only land may seem ludicrous, but the fury unleashed by the metaverse, a future of virtual reality, is spurring some investors to buy digital real estate.

-This week, New York-based firm Republic Realm announced a $4.3 million deal to buy digital land on The Sandbox, one of several “virtual world” sites where people can socialize, play games or go to concerts.
+This week, New York-based firm Republic Realm announced a $4.3 million, or $24.4 million, deal to buy digital land on The Sandbox, one of several “virtual world” sites where people can socialize, play games or go to shows.

-In late November, Canadian cryptocurrency company Tokens.com acquired land on rival platform Decentraland for $2.4 million.
+In late November, Canadian cryptocurrency company Tokens.com acquired land on rival platform Decentraland for $2.4 million, about R$13.64 million.
 Days earlier, Barbados had announced a plan to open a “metaverse embassy” in Decentraland.

 These types of portals are promoted as prototypes of the metaverse, an internet of the future where current online experiences, like chatting with a friend, will seem face-to-face thanks to virtual reality devices.